The ever-present Knowl Hill

 I have followed a familiar Blue Fox format … the routes are on 1:25k maps (enlarged x 2 for ease of identifying specific details) or ‘Streetmaps’ where appropriate.
-Each one is accompanied by several points of interest.
+Each one is accompanied by several points of interest and support pictures.

 Oh yes … every walk has a suggested pic-nic / break stop and, of course, pub-stop factored into it!

 Heywood can trace its roots back to the Anglo Saxon period.
 The Saxons cleared thickly wooded areas into ‘Heys’ or fenced clearings in which wild animals were driven for easy capture … likely giving

 the area its name.
 The Anglo-Saxon word “haga” means a hedge, thus Heywood possibly means ‘the wood surrounded by a hedge.’
 At one time Heywood was spelt as ‘Eywode’ which points strongly to its derivation being from the Anglo Saxon ‘ea’ meaning water – thus ‘the wood surrounded by the stream’ is another possible source of the name.

 Originally part of the township of Heap, Heywood grew to be the town we know and love due to the Cotton Trade.
 With excellent transport links, thanks to the M62 and M66, Heywood to-day has become the centre for the distribution of goods.